 rEaction: This resource is also aimed at youth with a focus on increasing epilepsy awareness for friends and peers of people with epilepsy.

-Strong Foundations: This resource is designed to help parents with a child attending mainstream school to identify if their child is experiencing epilepsy-related learning challenges.
+Strong Foundations: This resource is designed to help parents with a child attending mainstream school identify any epilepsy-related learning challenges.
 It aims to give parents ideas about how to support their child to achieve their potential.

-Being diagnosed with Epilepsy can be a difficult and confusing time, which is sometimes made worse by a lack of appropriate and understandable medical information.
+Being diagnosed with epilepsy at a young age can be a difficult and confusing time, which is sometimes made worse by a lack of appropriate and easy-to-understand medical information.